Cwagne17/homelab/docs/cloudflare/access-policies.md

 ### Test with Different Conditions

-1. **Test without WARP:**
+1. **Test without Authentication:**

-   - Disconnect WARP client
+   - Open incognito window
    - Try accessing the service
-   - Should be denied if WARP is required
+   - Should redirect to GitHub login

 2. **Test from Different Countries:**

    - Use VPN to appear from different country
    - Should be denied if country restrictions apply

-3. **Test with Incognito:**
+3. **Test with Different Email:**
-   - Open incognito window
+   - Use different GitHub account
-   - Should require full authentication flow
+   - Should be denied if email not in allowed list

 ### View Access Logs